blytkerchan/blytkerchan.github.io/_posts/2011-02-09-the-art-and-science-of-risk-management.markdown

 As noted in every source you might read on the subject, risk management is a continuous process that starts at the inception of the project and never ends as long as the result of the project is maintained.
 As ISO 31000 puts it:

-<blockquote>For risk management to be effective, an organization should at all levels comply with the [following principles]:
+<blockquote>For risk management to be effective, an organization should at all levels comply with the [following principles][^4]:

 1. Risk management creates and protects value (...);
 2. Risk management is an integral part of all organizational processes (...);